top of page

 SHOULDER CHECKS

 Students often get confused about when to shoulder check at stops.
-Despite what many other schools are teaching, you don't have to shoulder check before you stop at a red light or stop sign.
+You don't have to shoulder check before you stop at a red light or stop sign.
 This is because you may end up sitting there for a long time waiting for cars to clear, and in that time a pedestrian could walk up into your blind spot without you noticing.
 A shoulder check is always the very last thing you do before turning or making a lane change.
 I find that it helps to break these stopped turns down into a step by step procedure.
 First you stop.
 Then you look for cars.
 Once it looks safe, you shoulder and then turn.
 You're basically setting everything up and then double checking yourself before accelerating for the turn, that way if a pedestrian was in your blind spot you'll catch it.

 School Zones